 Water Saving Tips

-In restaurants, have the wait staff provide you with drinking water only if you want it.
-Discourage automatic refills of glasses at the table when your fellow diners have had their fill.
+- In restaurants, have the wait staff provide you with drinking water only if you want it.

-When brushing your teeth, do not run the water constantly while at the sink but only when you are actually rinsing.
-The same may be done while shaving, or add a small amount of water to the basin to adequately rinse the razor.
+- When brushing your teeth or shaving, only run the water when you need to rinse.
 Allowing the water to run while brushing your teeth or shaving can waste up to 5 gallons of water.

-If you bathe in a tub instead of taking a shower, do not overfill the tub.
+- If you take a bath, do not overfill the tub.
 A full tub may hold over 50 gallons of water.
 When you first run the bath water, don't let the initial cold water run down the drain.
 Stopper the tub and save all the water.
 It will be warmed up by the hot water that follows.
-Allow small children to bathe together or successively in the same water, if possible.

 Household Water Leaks

-Check the toilet for leaks by adding a dye tablet or a few drops of food coloring into the toilet tank.
-If the dye gets into the toilet without having flushed, then a leak is present and must be fixed.
+- Check the toilet for leaks by adding a dye tablet or a few drops of food coloring into the toilet tank.
+If the dye gets into the toilet without having flushed, there is a toilet leak.
 Also, listen for the sound of water running out of the tank.
 Sometimes it's hard to see water leaking into the toilet but you might hear it.
-A leaky toilet can waste 60 gallons a day, 22,000 gallons a year
+A leaky toilet can waste 60 gallons a day or more.

 Lawn & Garden